Woidly/spellcast-solver/CLI.md

 Number of swaps to consider.
 Defaults to `0`.
 Basically a number of gems you currently have divided by 3 and rounded down.

-### `--no-colour`

-Whether to disable colours in output.
-It's a switch, therefore it's `false` (colours are enabled) unless it's specified.
-As of now, colours are used only to highlight which letters have been swapped (in red).
-If colours are disabled, swapped letters will be put in \[square brackets\] instead.

 ### `-f`/`--format`

 Output format.
 Defaults to `simple`.